Find Affordable College Courses

 Gainesville, FL

 Our 2023 rankings named University of Florida-Online the best value school in the Southeast Region for communication and journalism students.
-Located in the medium-sized city of Gainesville, UF Online is a public college with a moderately-sized student population.
+Located in the medium-sized city of Gainesville, UF Online is a public school with a moderately-sized student population.

 $7,495 Average Tuition & Fees